babelforce/rtvbp-go/README.md

 - If ping requests are not answered consider connection to be dead? -> terminate session, reconnect ?
 - Session Re-establishment (due to websocket connection loss, or unanswered ping requests)
+- On server shutdown, send reconnect request, then transport layer will disconnect and re-connect with retries
+- Connect retries

 **Transport**